upsilun/21dayofpython/README.md

-# 21 Days of Python 🐍
+# 21 Day of Python 🐍

-"21 Days of Python" challenge!
+"21 Day of Python" challenge!
 This repository is for my personal learning journey in Python. 🐍

 ## Daily Schedule